 She received a BFA in Film Production from Simon Fraser University.
 Her graduating film, FLOATING LIGHT (2017), won the ShortWork Student Award at Whistler Film Festival.
 Her follow-up film, NO MORE PARTIES (2020), played at festivals such as Sundance, TIFF Next Wave, and Palm Springs Shortfest.
 It was exhibited online through the digital TIFF Bell Lightbox.
 Her latest film and first documentary, BLUE GARDEN (2022), was selected for Telefilm Canada's Not Short on Talent program at Clermont-Ferrand and is now available to watch on CBC Gem.

 Natalie has received mentorship through Sundance Ignite, VIFF Catalyst, and Experimental Forest Films.
-In tandem with filmmaking, she has facilitated educational programs for local institutes such as The Cinematheque and VIFF.
+In tandem with filmmaking, she has worked in the programming and education departments for local institutes such as VIFF and The Cinematheque.
+Her writing has also been published in Air Canada's EnRoute Magazine and The Globe & Mail.